Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

-The further derivation relies upon induction.
+The further derivation relies on induction.
 Let us assume that the ansatz (\ref{Fstructure101}) is proven up to the order $n$.
-Computing the coefficient $\sigma_k^{(2(n+1))}$ from the equation (\ref{Fprocedure101}), we have:
+Computing the coefficient $\sigma_k^{(2(n+1))}$ from (\ref{Fprocedure101}), we have:

-Due to the assumption of the induction, we can adopt the form of the coefficients $\sigma_k^{(j)}$ (\ref{Fstructure101}) in all the terms on the right hand side of the latter expression.
-On the basis of the expressions (\ref{Fstructure101}) and (\ref{Foperators101}), we conclude that each summand in the last sum in (\ref{Fodd101}) is equal to zero.
-Further, the term $\partial_t^{(0)}\sigma_k^{(2n+1)}$ gives a linear contribution:
+Due to the assumption of the induction, we can adopt the form of the coefficients $\sigma_k^{(j)}$ (\ref{Fstructure101}) in all the terms on the right hand side of (\ref{Fodd101}).
+On the basis of (\ref{Fstructure101}) and (\ref{Foperators101}), we conclude that each term in the last sum of (\ref{Fodd101}) is equal to zero.
+Further, the term $\partial_t^{(0)}\sigma_k^{(2n+1)}$ gives the linear contribution:

 while the terms in the remaining sum contribute nonlinearly: